andreasabel/inCode/entry/effectful-recursive-real-world-autos-intro-to-machine.md

 problems of shared state and reasoning with shared mutable state...and avoiding these problems was one of the things that originally motivated the usage of `Auto` in the first place!
-But, we can make sound and judicious decisions without resorting to "never do this" dogma.\[^dogma\] Remember, these are just tools we can possibly explore.
+But, we can make sound and judicious decisions without resorting to "never do this" dogma.[^5] Remember, these are just tools we can possibly explore.
 Whether or not they work in the real world --- or whether or not they are self-defeating --- is a complex story!

 #### in State